w3c/webappsec-permissions-policy/features.md

 ## Retired Features

-These features were once standardized or proposed, but their specificion and/or implementations have been removed.
+These features were once standardized or proposed, but their specification and/or implementations have been removed.

 | Feature name | Spec link(s) | Browser Support |
 | ------------ | ------------ | --------------- |